 1. You’re Paying the Minimum on Your Debts

 When you’re budgeting for the month, it can be tempting to minimize your debt payments to free up some extra cash for upcoming expenses.
 However, what is that money move doing to your finances in the long run?
-The short answer is that it’s making you spend way too much money in interest payments, while also harming your credit score.
+The short answer: It’s making you spend way too much money in interest payments, while also harming your credit score.

-If you pay the monthly minimum on your credit card purchases, you’re likely never going to pay off what you owe.
-Paying the minimum 2 percent on a bill of $5,000 could cost you more than $13,000 in interest and take you over 39 years to pay off (at an assumed 18% APR).
+If you pay the monthly minimum on your credit card purchases, you’re likely never going to pay off what you owe in a timely manner.
+For example, paying the minimum 2 percent on a bill of $5,000 could cost you thousands of dollars in interest and take you more than 30 years to pay off at an assumed 18.00% APR.
 Not to mention, this could affect the interest rates you are offered on other loans in the future — or even prevent you from qualifying for a line of credit at all.

-An attempt to improve your credit score or negotiate your interest rate down to 13% could save you nearly $8,000 in interest payments and bring down the time it takes to pay off your debt to a little over 23 years.
-By opting to pay more than the minimum balance — say a fixed payment of $250 per month — you would save more than $12,000 at 18% APR, and you’d pay off your debt in just two years.
+An attempt to improve your credit score or negotiate your interest rate down could save you money in interest payments and reduce the time it takes to pay off your debt.
+And paying more than the minimum balance would save you money as well and help you get out of debt faster — perhaps even by a few years.

 No matter how successful you are, and how much money you have to show for it, there will always be someone out there who has a newer gadget, a more tricked-out ride or a slightly bigger house.
 That’s life.
 Trying to keep up with the Joneses will only hurt your bank account later on, when you can’t make the auto loan payments for the new sports car you have sitting at the curb.